Amazon’s Cyber Monday Sale Offers Incredible Savings On Electronics

 People are recovering from Black Friday madness, but if you didn’t find all the deals you wanted, it’s time to prepare for Cyber Monday.
 This year, Amazon is featuring some sweet deals on electronics.
 What you might not know is that you can nab most of them right now, Forbes reports.
 That’s because Amazon’s Cyber Monday bargains are the same pricing as its Black Friday deals, so you can skip waking up at the crack of dawn on Monday and start shopping now.

-You can add an Amazon Smart Plug to an Echo device for $5, and the Fire TV Stick 4K with Alexa Voice Remote is $34.99 (that’s $15 off).
-The Fire TV Cube with Far Field Voice Control is $59.99 (which will save you $60).
+You can add an Amazon Smart Plug to an Echo device for $5, and the Fire TV Stick 4K with Alexa Voice Remote is $34.99 (that’s $15 off.)
+The Fire TV Cube with Far Field Voice Control is $59.99 (which will save you $60.)

 Those wanting to get their hands on a gaming console may want to look elsewhere this year.
-Amazon doesn’t have any deals on the Xbox One X, Playstation 4 Slim or the Nintendo Switch, though they may announce some on Cyber Monday.
-If you are looking for those consoles, you can find good deals at Target, Best Buy or Game Stop.
+Amazon doesn’t have any deals on the Xbox One X, Playstation 4 Slim, or the Nintendo Switch, though they may announce some on Cyber Monday.
+If you are looking for those consoles, you can find good deals at Target, Best Buy, or Game Stop.
 Walmart could be the best place to look if you want a deal on the PlayStation 4 Pro.
 That said, you can save $200 on an HTC Vive Pro, $20 on the Oculus Go or $50 on the Oculus Rift.

 TV buyers can find some pretty good deals on Amazon right now, though you should definitely keep an eye out for Lighting Deals on Cyber Monday.
 The retailer usually has some bargains happening there.
 For now, you can get your hands on a Sony XBR55X900F for $1,098, which will save you $200 over the normal price.